-Construction activity covered by an individual NPDES Permit for stormwater discharges.
+6. Construction activity covered by an individual NPDES Permit for stormwater discharges.

-Construction activity that is subject to the Industrial General Permit:
+7. Construction activity that is subject to the Industrial Stormwater General Permit:

+a.
 Landfill operations as described by Standard Industrial Classification (SIC) code 4953.
 Landfill operators typically enroll under the Construction Stormwater General Permit for initial construction and final closure of the landfill.

-Concrete manufacturers of prefabricated products, ready-mix concrete, or slurries that are delivered to construction sites require enrollment in the Industrial General Permit (Order 2014-0057-DWQ).
+b.
+Concrete manufacturers of prefabricated products, ready-mix concrete, or slurries that are delivered to construction sites require enrollment in the Industrial Stormwater General Permit.
 Examples of this industrial activity are those facilities primarily engaged in manufacturing concrete building blocks and bricks, other concrete products not building blocks and bricks, or ready-mix concrete as categorized by Standard Industrial Classification (SIC) codes 3531, 3271, 3272, or 3273.
-Concrete manufacturing of prefabricated products, ready-mixed concrete, or slurries that are transported from construction sites where mixing occurs and delivered to a separate site require enrollment in the Industrial General Permit.
+Concrete manufacturing of prefabricated products, ready-mixed concrete, or slurries that are transported from construction sites where mixing occurs and delivered to a separate site require enrollment in the Industrial Stormwater General Permit.

-Construction activity that discharges to Combined Sewer Systems.
+8. Construction activity that discharges to combined sewer systems.

-Discharges of stormwater identified in Clean Water Act section 402(l)(2), 33 USC section 1342(l)(2) (stormwater runoff from oil, gas, and mining operations) unless the discharge meets the conditions of 40 Code of Federal Regulations section 122.26(c)(1)(iii) as described in this General Permit.
+9. Discharges of stormwater identified in Clean Water Act § 402(l)(2), 33 USC § 1342(l)(2) (stormwater runoff from oil, gas, and mining operations) unless the discharge meets the conditions of 40 Code of Federal Regulations § 122.26(c)(1)(iii) as described in this General Permit.

-Discharges of dredged or fill material to waters of the state.
+10. Discharges of dredged or fill material to waters of the state.
 Those portions of the construction project that are located outside of waters of the state or waters of the United States are subject to this General Permit if the non-water portions disturb one or more acres of land.